 You will be able to use radiators and under-floor heating to distribute heat throughout your home in Essex.
 While the best option for optimal efficiency and benefit for a heat pump would be under-floor heating, you could also use extra or oversized radiators.

-An air source heat pump is a device that is able to absorb heat from the outside air, and then deliver this heat within the interior of buildings, is called an air source heat pump.
-There are actually a couple of types of air source heating systems available today.
+An air source heat pump is a device that is able to absorb heat from the outside air, and then deliver this heat within the interior of buildings.
+There are actually a couple of types of air source heating system technology available today.
 First of all, there are air to air systems which are able to provide warm air, that which is circulated to heat an entire building, and air to water systems which also accomplish a similar task, heating water which can provide both heating and hot water for buildings via radiators, or and underfloor system in the building itself.

-If you have an electrically heated home, if these units are installed, based upon figures that were obtained from the Energy Saving Trust, these air source heat pumps could actually help save £870 every single year on heating bills as well as prevent the release of 6 tonnes of carbon dioxide throughout the year.
+If you have an electrically heated home in the UK, if these units are installed, based upon figures that were obtained from the Energy Saving Trust, these air source heat pumps could actually help save £870 every single year on heating bills as well as prevent the release of 6 tonnes of carbon dioxide throughout the year.
 This savings will of course vary depending upon what type of fuel is actually being replaced.

 An air source heat pump is a device that has three primary parts:

-Here are a few things to consider before using an air source heat pump in this capacity:
+Here are a few conditions to consider before using an air source heat pump in this capacity:

-We are group of experienced heat pump installers in Essex and heating engineers with a passion for renewable energy and sustainable construction.
+We are a group of experienced heat pump installers in Essex and heating engineers with a passion for renewable energy.
 Our group of heat pump installers hold a range of different accreditation and certifications.

 Our residential and commercial heat pump services, products and solutions in Essex are cost effective and we draw on the wealth of experience and knowledge of our installers to meet the specific requirements of our customers.